apostrophecms/apostrophe-headless/README.md

 > The `content-type` of the response will be `text/plain`, for backwards compatibility with certain browsers, but it will contain valid JSON.

-You can now send the contents of the `file` property as the value of any `attachment` field when communicating with the REST API.
+**You can now send this object as the value of any `attachment` schema field when communicating with the REST API.**

 ### Using attachments directly